klinejonathan/diving/jb_summary.md

 # C&L Bypass

-The jump itself is not marked, but near the 1st ‘T’, you’ll find a line on the right, at the ceiling leading to it.
-The floor here is deep fine silt and easily stirred up, and if you stir it up you’re making a no vis exit.
+The jump itself is not marked (although lately there have been several personal markers there), but just past the 1st ‘T’, you’ll find a line on the right, at the ceiling leading to it.
+The floor here is deep fine silt on top of deep clay and easily stirred up, and if you stir it up you’re making a no vis exit.
 You can get fairly far backmount if you pick and choose carefully.
 There are rumors there is a long sidemount connection to King’s Bypass / King’s Canyon (my suspicion is that it’s the 3rd leg of the lower T in King’s Bypass).
+My confidence has increased that this route exists, as there are very identifiable personal markers at the jump to C&L and at the back of King's Bypass.

+Just past the 2nd 'T', you can do a double jump into C&L on the right.
+Just look for an area that looks like it might be a tunnel (if you exit the debris pile and are over mud / silt you went too far).
+The first jump will take you into a tunnel almost as large as the main passage.
+If you go left, you can jump back to the gold line in a few hundreed feet, and to the right should be C&L. Before you get to the Gold line, you can take a low jump to the right, which is the continuation of C&L towards King's Bypass.
+Its low and very silty, but appeared at least semi backmount friendly (I turned just before King's Bypass).

 # Court’s Squeeze